 It's a good idea to get a sim card to go in your phone upon arriving in Australia.
 They are usually cheap and you can pay as you go, meaning there's usually no major commitment.
 It'll help you if you need to look up something on the fly, phone your hostel or just stay connected with family.

 It's good to have a plan.
 Get an idea of where you want to go and what you want to see while visiting Australia so you can check off all of your must-sees.
 The more you map out ahead of time, the better off you will be.
 Booking tours ahead of time is crucial to not only ensuring your spot, but also to saving you money in the long run.

 Getting around Australia is pretty easy, with most backpackers opting to fly or get the bus or train.
 Some buy vans or cars to drive around the country, throwing in with their friends or other backpackers.
 Rental cars and campervans are also a great option if you want to see more of the country up close.
 There are nearly limitless options with so much readily available to backpackers.

 Backpacking around Australia is a once-in-a-lifetime experience.
-It's beautiful and diverse landscape offer so much to new or returning visitors, with each and every stop offering something new and wonderful.
+The beautiful and diverse landscape offers so much to new or returning visitors, with each and every stop offering something new and wonderful.
 Ask us the best way you can backpack and make the best of your trip!